 Read the warranties and keep all your receipts, whether you buy online or at a local swimming pool store, but be aware, it may not do you any good.
 Forewarned is forearmed and all that, but you may wind up firing blanks.

 Shipping is an important expense that many people assume they can avoid if their purchase is over a certain amount.
 For the most part, that’s true.
 There are exceptions to every rule, and they can show up when you least expect it.
-Always double-check to make sure you’re getting free shipping, otherwise you could get sticker shock when you’re ready to check out.
+Always double-check to make sure you’re getting free shipping, otherwise, you could get sticker shock when you’re ready to check out.

-Quality control is a key ingredient in determining the efficiency and lifespan of a pressure side cleaner.
+Quality control is a key ingredient in determining the efficiency and lifespan of a pressure-side cleaner.
 Good quality control will cost you something extra, but in the long run, it will be worth it.
 A large part of the equation revolves around how pressure side cleaners work.
 Let’s take a look.

-When water flowing through a large tube suddenly enters a smaller tube, the speed of the water increases and its static pressure decreases in direct correlation.
+When water flows through a large tube suddenly enters a smaller tube, the speed of the water increases and its static pressure decreases in direct correlation.
 The water in the larger tube moves slower and has higher pressure, while the water in the smaller tube moves faster and has lower pressure.
 That pressure differential is what drives a pressure side pool cleaner.

 A swimming pool pump, at constant pressure, can drive one cleaner faster and more efficiently than another depending on how well, or how poorly, they’re each designed.
 Plastic or rubber tubing or thin-walled tubing can flex, bend, and expand unpredictably, dramatically lowering the efficiency of a cleaner.
 Metal or hard plastic tubing that doesn’t have these problems will yield a greater pressure differential, and thus have more power for cleaning your pool.